 Troubled Sympathetic Bigot: Due to a combination of factors, Walt is a Grade A Grumpy Old Man, and holds certain views about his Hmong neighbors that are continually challenged during the course of the movie.
 In the end he befriends Thao and gives him the prized Gran Torino.

 Vitriolic Best Buds: Walt's idea of male friendship is based around this setup, as shown with his barber and the construction foreman, and later Thao.
 Walt and Sue also have this going: she is the only Hmong he really respects at first because she refuses to take any crap from him

 Walt: You want to know what it's like to kill a man?
 Well it's goddamn awful, that's what it is.
 The only thing worse is getting a medal of valour for killing some poor kid that wanted to 'just give up, that's all.'
 Yeah, some scared little gook just like you.
 I shot him right in the face with that rifle you were holding in there a while ago.
 There's not a day goes by that I don't think about it.
 You don't want that on your soul.
 But I got blood on my hands.
 I'm soiled.

-White Man's Burden: Although Walt is bigoted in the beginning, he starts to take compassion to the Hmongs, eventually takes Thao under his wing and saves him from Spider's gang, and eventually manages to put away the gang for good, as no other Hmong in the area were willing to break an unspoken code of honor to rat out fellow Hmong.
+White Man's Burden: Although Walt is bigoted in the beginning, he starts to take compassion to the Hmongs, eventually takes Thao under his wing and saves him from Spider's gang, and eventually manages to put away the gang for good, as no other Hmong in the area were too afraid to speak out against them.

 Wrong Insult Offence: This exchange occurs between Walt and Sue, a spunky teenaged member of the Hmong family who'd moved in next door, concerning an old stereotype about Asians eating dogs: